 Passwords should always be enabled, for example on mobile phones and laptops, and default passwords should always be changed to something unique by the user.
 They should also be changed in the event of a loss, for example if you’ve witnessed suspicious activity being undertaken on the account.

 If you need help remembering your passwords, consider using a password manager to store them.
 There are several pros and cons of using this method.
-Additional guidance provided by NCSC can be found here: https://www.ncsc.gov.uk/blog-post/what-does-ncsc-think-password-managers.
+Additional guidance provided on the NCSC website.

 Two Factor Authentication (2FA) is a method of adding an additional layer of security to accounts or transactions.
 It typically combines something the user knows, like a password or PIN, with something they have, like a mobile phone, number generating token or USB stick.